-It’s not exactly the relaxing camping trip that you’ll have with regular walk up camping, but it’s usually free, and you don’t often have to book your trip in advance.
+It’s not exactly the relaxing camping trip you’ll have with regular walk-up camping, but it’s usually free, and you don’t often have to book your trip in advance.

 Truck tents usually fit one or two people, but it’ll depend on the size of your truck.

 Sleeping in your vehicle isn’t illegal in most places, although some cities prohibit it.
-It’s also unwise to attempt truck camping at a rest stop, as it’s often considered loitering.
+Attempting truck camping at a rest stop is also unwise, as it’s often considered loitering.